Aloe ferox Mill.

 Aloe ferox var. galpinii, Aloe ferox var. incurva, Aloe ferox var. incurvata, Aloe ferox var. subferox, Aloe galpinii, Aloe horrida, Aloe muricata, Aloe pallancae, Aloe perfoliata var. ferox, Aloe pseudoferox, Aloe subferox, Aloe supralaevis, Aloe supralaevis var. erythrocarpa, Busipho ferox, Busipho ferox, Pachidendron ferox, Pachidendron pseudoferox, Pachidendron supralaeve, Pachydendron ferox, Pachydendron pseudoferox

-Aloe ferox is a succulent with erect, unbranched stem topped with a rosette of fleshy, dull blue-green leaves, often with a red tinge.
+Aloe ferox is a succulent with an erect, unbranched stem topped with a rosette of thick fleshy dull blue-green leaves, often with a red tinge.
 The leaves can grow up to 3.3 feet (1 m) long and 6 inches (15 cm) wide.
 They have reddish-brown spines along the margins and smaller spines on both surfaces.
-Leaves of the young plant are covered in spines, and as the plant gets taller, they begin to lose spines from its surfaces.
-The stem grows up to 10 feet (3 m) tall, usually covered by the withered old leaves.
+The leaves of the young plant are covered in spines, and as the plant gets taller, they begin to lose spines from its surfaces.
+The stem grows to 10 feet (3 m) tall, usually covered by the withered old leaves.
 Flowers are tubular, yellow-orange to bright red, and appear in late fall to mid-winter on an erect, candelabra-like inflorescence with 5 to 8 racemes.

 How to Grow and Care for Aloe ferox